sushriyamogasala/my-web-browser/README.md

 A web browser is not the same thing as a search engine, though the two are often confused.
 A search engine is a website that provides links to other websites.
 However, to connect to a website's server and display its web pages, a user must have a web browser installed.

 ![image](https://user-images.githubusercontent.com/104165177/191278259-052adddb-7319-462f-96ed-fb63cb8a7332.png)

+#### This project is a browser made using python.
+This browser has features like:
+- Previous - Navigates to previous page
+- Next - Navigates to the next page
+- Refresh - Reloads the page
+- Home - Navigaves to home page
 ### About technologies used :
 - The module used here is PyQt5.
 -  About Qt :- Qt is set of cross-platform C++ libraries that implement high-level APIs for accessing many aspects of modern desktop and mobile systems.